harkash/harkash_old2.github.io/_pages/about.md

 My research broadly involves learning representations for time-series data, with a special focus on developing techniques that require minimal supervision.
 I develop unsupervised and self-supervised learning algorithms for data from wearable sensors, including accelerometers, gyroscopes and intertial measurement units (IMUs).
-Subsequently, I use such representations to analyse human behavior, through movements and activities.
+Subsequently, I use such representations to analyse human behavior, through movements and activities..

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.